1902 Fox Drive, Suite F

 Antibiotics also come with a price tag for parents:

-Soon, devices like PhotoniCare’s TOMi Scope will allow your physician to image the contents of the middle ear– providing key access to the information needed for a correct diagnosis and the first step in being a good Antibiotic Steward and reducing costs, both to you and the healthcare environment!
+Devices like OtoSight Middle Ear Scope will allow your healthcare provider to image the contents of the middle ear– providing key access to the information needed for a correct diagnosis and the first step in being a good Antibiotic Steward and reducing costs, both to you and the healthcare environment!

 For some children, the next best step in managing your child’s ear health is the placement of tubes within the eardrum.
 About 700,000 children each year have ear tubes surgically placed, according to the American Academy of Otolaryngology-Head and Neck Surgery.
 Ear tubes typically cost around $2,000-5,000 for people with insurance.